Winter weather buffets both US coasts; snow spreads across Northeast while Sierra faces heavy snow - KESQ

 Ice arrived early Saturday to some western North Carolina and southern Virginia areas, ranging from a fine coating to around a quarter-inch (6.4 millimeters).

-Forecasters also warned of another Northeast storm Tuesday into Wednesday that is expected to bring rain and some flooding as well as high winds and coastal flooding.
+Forecasters also warned of another Northeast storm Tuesday into Wednesday that is expected to bring several inches of rain to already saturated ground that could result in some flooding and possibly damaging winds that could topple trees and power lines.
+The storm could also result in coastal flooding.

+Associated Press reporters Ron Todt in Philadelphia and Carolyn Thompson contributed to this report.